KubaO/resilient-ll-parsing-py/README.md

 ## Lexer

-Won't be covering lexer here, let's just say we have `fn lex(text: &str) -> Vec<Token>` function.
+Won't be covering lexer here, let's just say we have `def lex(text: str) -> Iterable[Token>]: ...` function.
 Two points worth mentioning:

 - Lexer itself should be resilient, but that's easy --- produce an `Error` token for anything which isn't a valid token.
 - Writing lexer by hand is somewhat tedious, but is very simple relative to everything else.